mbarbosa30/x4llet/replit.md

 The frontend is built with React 18, TypeScript, Vite, Wouter for routing, TanStack Query for server state management, Shadcn UI (Radix UI-based) for components, and Tailwind CSS for styling.
 It features a performance-first, mobile-optimized design with a fixed header/footer and content limited to a max-width of 448px.
 State management leverages IndexedDB for local key storage and TanStack Query for API data caching.
 Dark mode contrast has been improved for better readability.
 Multi-chain balance aggregation displays total USDC across Base and Celo networks with per-chain breakdown, and transactions are merged chronologically with chain badges.

 ### Backend Architecture
 The backend uses Express.js (TypeScript), Drizzle ORM, and PostgreSQL (via Neon serverless adapter).
 It provides APIs for balance and transaction history with multi-chain aggregation support.
-When called without a chainId parameter, balance and transaction endpoints fetch data from both Base and Celo in parallel, returning aggregated totals with per-chain breakdowns.
-The production-ready EIP-3009 facilitator handles gasless USDC transfers on both networks.
-Transaction history is retrieved using the Etherscan v2 unified API, supporting over 60 EVM chains.
+When called without a chainId parameter, balance and transaction endpoints fetch data from Base, Celo, and Gnosis in parallel, returning aggregated totals with per-chain breakdowns.
+The production-ready EIP-3009 facilitator handles gasless USDC transfers on Base and Celo (not Gnosis - see limitations).
+Transaction history is retrieved using the Etherscan v2 unified API.
 All USDC amounts are handled with BigInt for precision to avoid floating-point errors.
 Balance formatting uses BigInt division to maintain precision for large amounts.
 Transaction merging uses deterministic timestamp-based sorting with txHash as tiebreaker.
 An admin dashboard with HTTP Basic Auth is available for backfill operations, cache management, database statistics, and API health checks.

+**Chain Resolution:** The backend uses a `resolveChain()` helper function for consistent viem chain resolution across all routes, eliminating hardcoded Base/Celo ternaries and enabling proper Gnosis support.
+Routes that don't support Gnosis (e.g., gasless transfers, Aave supply) explicitly reject chainId 100 with clear error messages.

 ### Cryptographic Architecture
 Wallet generation employs `viem` for secp256k1 private key creation.
 Private keys are encrypted with WebCrypto API (AES-GCM with PBKDF2) and stored in IndexedDB, protected by a user-defined password.
 EIP-712 typed data signing is used for gasless transfers, compatible with USDC's EIP-3009.
 The application correctly handles EIP-712 domain differences for "USDC" vs. "USD Coin" across different networks.